 The track is well maintained and of undulating terrain suitable for fit persons only.
 In some parts the surface deteriorates into sand so sturdy footwear is required.

 This 10km track runs along the edge of Lake Dunstan from Cromwell to Pisa Moorings.

-The track was built by the Cromwell and District Promotions Group and is maintained by them.
+The track was built by the Cromwell and District Promotions Group.
 The track is over undulating terrain and parts of the surface can deteriorate in softer areas.
 The trail is delineated by track markers.